Hannah Feldman published Submit Your Application in Steps to Sponsoring a Refugee Family 2019-03-13 14:37:53 +0000

 You may want to start fundraising immediately, but do not yet have a dedicated bank account.
 To help you get started, you can fundraise through our on-line page.
 We can ringfence your funds and transfer them to you as soon as you have a bank account.
 Contact us to arrange this.

-The government requires you to show that you have £4,500 per adult in a ringfenced account, so for a typical two-parent family you would need to be have £9,000.
+The government requires you to show that you have £9,000 in a ringfenced account.
 It may be that once you budget, you feel you will need more money than that – in London, we recommend that you aim for £12,000 due to the high costs of living.

 We recommend that fundraising is an early task, because organising fundraising events and activities is a great way for your group to bond.
 There are many ways of raising funds these days and most sponsoring groups enjoy the process.